xtdb/xtdb-tutorial/5-match.nextjournal.md

 > A match transaction takes the entity id, along with an expected document.
 > Optionally you can provide a valid time.
 >
-> Time in xtdb is denoted #inst 'yyyy-MM-ddThh:mm:ss'.
+> Time in XTDB is denoted #inst 'yyyy-MM-ddThh:mm:ss'.
 > For example, 9:30 pm on January 2nd 1999 would be written: `#inst "1999-01-02T21:30:00"`.
 >
 > A complete match transaction has the form: